 - They used a multi-panel construction and had a deeper front crown.

-- The shape in profile was more rounded.
+- The shape in profile (from the side) was more rounded.

 - The crown was secured to the brim with either two snaps or partial stitching.
 And little to no brim was exposed when I wore it.

 I found that caps that used the larger, circular single panel construction and single snap button brim attachments (i.e. Ivy caps) just didn’t fit me as well.
 When I put them on, the sides of the caps would flare up and out.
 So I almost got that same “muffin top” effect as I had with the Newsboy cap style.
 And the front of the crown would lift up, leaving most of the brim exposed.
 Not the look I was after.

 Now, I just want to clarify (again) that this is no fault of the caps.
 In fact, the two hats I wanted to like the most (that linen Walrus and the cashmere Seifter) are true Ivy cap designs.
 It was a little disappointing they just didn’t look that great.
 So if a cap doesn’t work on you, do as I do and blame your head!
 But if your face shape is a little rounder or squarer than mine?
 Then I have no doubt you could rock that type of cap construction.

 Having said all that, I do feel somewhat lucky that the most popular Daniel Craig style flat caps tend to be of a design that does work for me.

 Features Wanted for Daniel Craig Style Flat Caps